 “Creating a star here in Oxfordshire was an unbelievable experience,” he said.
 “The fact we can actually do this now, and use this technology to develop it to what can potentially be a power plant is fantastic.

 “’It was an honour to open the MAST Upgrade experiment and to see first hand the incredible work that is being done by the UK Atomic Energy Authority.
-Fusion offers a source of clean, abundant and safe power – it was a real pleasure to meet the dedicated team at Culham, and to learn more about how they are creating a pathway to a sustainable future.”
+Fusion offers a source of safe, sustainable, green energy – it was a real pleasure to meet the dedicated team at Culham, and to learn more about how they are creating a pathway to a sustainable future.”

 UKAEA CEO Ian Chapman was delighted to welcome Tim to see MAST Upgrade: